Brett Stevens: Amerika.org

 Stevens edits the blog Amerika.org, a far-right site that has described itself as "ult-right".
 Some time after the neo-Nazi forum Iron March was shut down (its users had been linked to several murders and also to terrorist groups), an unknown source leaked user information from the site, including email addresses.
-Stevens used the leaked emails to reach out to former Iron March users in 2019, suggesting that, "If you liked the Iron March forum, you might find Amerika.org to be even more extreme....
+Stevens used the leaked emails to contact former Iron March users in 2019, suggesting that, "If you liked the Iron March forum, you might find Amerika.org to be even more extreme....
 We are Nietzschean, pro-Western, and anti-egalitarian.
 While our approach is more traditionalist than National Socialist, it is uncompromising."

 The Daily Dot described Amerika.org as a site preoccupied with race, promoting the establishment of a caste system, the expulsion of US citizens to their ancestors' countries, the end of global immigration and trade, and support of what the site terms a "new hierarchy" that places a small number of people at the top of society.
 The Daily Dot described the website's writing as "long-winded and nonsensical".

 Amerika.org is described as being among a number of alt-right sites that "fuse deep ecology with explicit white supremacy", taking concerns about species extinction and habitat loss and relating them to the white genocide conspiracy theory and a purported replacement of indigenous white people with invasive foreigners.